 Activity Associated Long-Term Goal ID Target Date for Completion Responsible Person(s)/ Department(s) Measurable Outcome(s) 2014-2015 Funds Allocated to this Activity Development of Instructional support materials in Learning Centers and Library А, В June 2016 Digital Services Librarian The DSL will develop/assist in developing a minimum of 4 new items (LibGuides, tutorials, promotional brochures, etc.) which focus on student retention and success.
-A minimum of 100 students will utilize new materials developed by DSL. \$41,000 Showcasing Student Success Video Project В August 30, 2014 Marie Butcher, Humanities/ESL Increased visibility of ESL, College Success and Voc Ed options; Increased retention of existing ENSL students Clear showcasing of student success and use of many different Student Services on campus. \$5,000 Professional Development & Phase II of the ESSC/ENSL Project А, В June 30, 2015 Marie Butcher, ENSL Faculty There will be a 20% increase in ENSL student contact hours using the ESSC from Fall 2014 to the end of May 2015.
-Positive evaluations in May 2015 by ENSL students of tutoring services at the ESSC would have increased compared to the Fall evaluations.
+A minimum of 100 students will utilize new materials developed by DSL. \$41,000 Showcasing Student Success Video Project В August 30, 2014 Marie Butcher, Humanities/ESL A 5 percentage point increase in visibility of ESL, College Success and Voc Ed options will be demonstrated via student surveys; There will be a 5 percentage point increase in retention of existing ENSL students There will be a 5 percentage point increase in use of Student Services on campus by students who have viewed Student Success videos. \$5,000 Professional Development & Phase II of the ESSC/ENSL Project А, В June 30, 2015 Marie Butcher, ENSL Faculty There will be a 20 percentage point increase in ENSL student contact hours using the ESSC from Fall 2014 to the end of May 2015.
+Positive evaluations in May 2015 by ENSL students of tutoring services at the ESSC will increase by 5 percentage points compared to the Fall evaluations.
 There will be one training session held in Fall Semester, 2014, which will be evaluated positively by 50% of the ESSC staff.
-50% of ESSC staff will report having more effective strategies for working with ENSL students in May 2015 than they did in August 2014.
-By May 2015, 75% of ENSL faculty will report improvement of the writing strategies of their \$15,000 students who used the ESSC.
-Retention rates and success rates for ENSL students who used the ESSC will increase by 5%.
-Intensive Algebra Project & Summer Supplemental Instruction Project A Intensive Algebra: 6/30/2015 Summer SI: 8/1/2014 Tracie Catania, Doug Carpenter, Supplemental Instructors Intensive Algebra: We will see 10% higher success and retention rates in the intensive 261 course and 5% higher success and retention rates in the 263 course.
+50% of ESSC staff will report having more effective strategies for working with ENSL students in May 2015 than in August 2014. \$15,000

+By May 2015, 75% of ENSL faculty will report improvement of the writing strategies of their students who used the ESSC.
+Retention rates and success rates for ENSL students who used the ESSC will increase by 5 percentage points.
+Intensive Algebra Project & Summer Supplemental Instruction Project A Intensive Algebra: 6/30/2015 Summer SI: 8/1/2014 Tracie Catania, Doug Carpenter, Supplemental Instructors Intensive Algebra: We will see 10 percentage points higher success and retention rates in the intensive 261 course; and 5 percentage points higher success and retention rates in the 263 course.
 Progression from 261 to 263 will be at least 75% for the 261 class.
 For the 263 class, at least 50% of those who start Math 263 will progress to transfer level by Fall 2015.
-Summer SI: Success rates for students who attend SI regularly will be 10% higher than for students who do not attend SI regularly.
-Summer 2014 basic skills math success rates will be 5% higher than Summer 2013. \$20,000 TOTAL ALLOCATION: \$81,000
+Summer SI: Success rates for students who attend SI regularly will be 10 percentage points higher than for students who do not attend SI regularly.
+Summer 2014 basic skills math success rates will be 5 percentage points higher than Summer 2013. \$20,000 TOTAL ALLOCATION: \$81,000